 food-drink

-We've been drinking in Spain for years now, and each region has its own specialities.
-From Asturian cider poured from a height to Valencian horchata served with sweet fartons, Spanish drinks are as diverse as the country itself.
+Spanish drinks go far beyond sangria.
+Each region has its own specialities, from Asturian cider poured from a height to Valencian horchata served with sweet fartons.

-This guide covers the traditional beverages you'll find across Spain: what they are, where they come from, what they cost, and which ones locals actually drink (hint: it's not sangria).
+We've been living in Spain for years, and this guide covers the traditional beverages you'll actually find in bars and cafés across the country.
+What they are, where they come from, what they cost, and which ones locals order (hint: it's not sangria).

 | Drink | Type | Region | Price | Best For |